Acting U.S. Attorney Joins Capital Region Battle Against Gun Violence

 Bacon says she is making gun crime her office's priority.

-"This gun violence is completely unacceptable, and the time to take a stand is now."
+"This gun violence is completely unacceptable, and the time to take a stand is now," said Bacon.

 Bacon notes federal officials will work with local police and D.A.'s to prosecute gun crime and determine whether individual cases warrant federal charges.